 It was no surprise that Apple unveiled the all-new Apple Watch 7 in the fall of 2021.
-Now we’re looking ahead to the new Apple Watch 8 in September or October of this year.
+The new Apple Watch 8 was unveiled in September 2022.
 We’re now questioning, is the Apple Watch 7 worth it?

 Some of the key points over the Apple Watch 6 include: